 What is the ROI of GEO?

-GEO ROI varies by business type and investment level, but AI-referred traffic consistently converts at significantly higher rates than standard organic search — multiple studies document differentials of 4x to 10x.
-Case studies document 3x lead growth, 340% AI visibility increases, and substantial year-over-year traffic growth from AI platforms following structured GEO programs.
+GEO ROI varies by business type and investment level.
+AI-referred traffic consistently converts at 4-10x the rate of standard organic search across multiple independent studies.
+Documented case studies show 3x lead growth, 340% AI visibility increases, and 8,337% ChatGPT referral traffic growth following structured GEO programs.

 How do I measure GEO results in Google Analytics?